Hyperversal-Blocks/whitepaper/README.md

 ### BML-Loop

-BML Loop is an innovative platform designed to revolutionize the beta testing experience by leveraging blockchain technology.
+BML Loop is an innovative platform designed to revolutionize the beta testing and early adoption experience by leveraging blockchain technology.
 It serves as a one-stop solution for companies and beta testers, providing a secure and seamless environment for beta testing applications before their full release.
 The platform stands out by ensuring secure and transparent transactions between companies and testers, which guarantees timely payments and authentic feedback.